lzf-azure/lzf-seed/README.md

-# Seed repository for each new Projects Landing Zone Factory
+# This is your projects Landing Zone Factory

-Bootstrap will fork this repo into the project organization, and make the necessary changes to connect with TFE.
+Landing zone factory defines all your GH resources like
+* users
+* code repositories
+* additional setting